weibeld-setup/checklist-macos/README.md

    ```
 1. Log out of macOS and log in again

-### Explanations

-Traditonally, Apple keyboards had two keys for decreasing and increasing the keyboard brightness.
-They were usually bundled with the F5 and F6 keys, respectively.
-However, in newer Mac versions (since the introduction of Apple silicon chips), these keys have been swapped out for _Dictation_ and _Focus_ keys.
+Traditonally, Apple keyboards had two keys for decreasing and increasing the keyboard brightness bundled with the F5 and F6 keys.
+However, newer models (roughly since the introduction of Apple silicon) have the _Dictation_ and _Focus_ keys at the place of these keyboard brightness keys.

-The above [launch agent](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) script restores the original state of an Apple keyboard by making the _Dictation_ and _Focus_ keys act as keyboard brightness adjustment keys.
+The above [launch agent](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) script reverts this change and makes the _Dictation_ and _Focus_ keys act as keyboard brightness keys.

-> **Note:** the change might only take effect on the built-in keyboard, but not on an external Magic Keyboard.

-### References
+See also:

 - https://www.idownloadblog.com/2022/03/25/bring-back-keyboard-brightness/
 - https://github.com/amarsyla/hidutil-key-remapping-generator/issues/33#issuecomment-1431296356